-Kody Manke’s research explores social justice and inequality, and how social psychology can help understand and address the nature and causes of these issues in the real world.
-Using lab and field studies, Manke tests how people’s construal of social situations affects both immediate and long-term outcomes.
+Kody Manke is an Assistant Professor of Teaching in the Psychology Department, and the Director of Research on Diversity and Inclusion for Dietrich College.
+He is interested in social justice and inequality, and uses social psychology to help understand and address the nature and causes of these issues in the real world.
+Using lab and field studies, he tests how people’s construal of social situations can have important effects on both immediate and long-term outcomes.

 Kevin Jarbo is a postdoctoral researcher in the Department of Social and Decision Sciences.
 Jarbo uses advanced neuroimaging techniques and analysis methods to study the role of the cortex and striatum in reward-based learning and decision-making in humans.